-22. CONTRACTOR INTEGRITY PROVISIONS
+19. INTEGRITY PROVISIONS

-It is essential that those who seek to contract with the Commonwec:ilth of Pennsylvania ("Commonwealth") observe high standards of honesty and integrity.
-They must conduct themselves in a manner that fosters public confidence in the integrity of the Com1nonwealth contracting and procurement process.
+It is essential that those who have agreements with the Commonwealth observe high standards of honesty and integrity and conduct themselves in a manner that fosters public confidence in the integrity of the Commonwealth contracting and procurement process.